ms-iot/content/en-US/Docs/powershell.md

 6. Enter `Y` to confirm the change.

-	**NOTE** If you want to connect multiple devices, you can use commas and quotation marks to separate each device.
+        {% include note.html text="If you want to connect multiple devices, you can use commas and quotation marks to separate each device." %}

         Set-Item WSMan:\localhost\Client\TrustedHosts -Value "<machine1-name or IP Address>,<machine2-name or IP Address>"